 The disk sequence numbers for installing system in client computers must be the same.
 Move out other disks and only keep the destination disk for image deployment.

-1. Open AID to choose Create WinPE automatically (create a bootable ISO file of your system) or Create bootable WinPE ISO manually (add custom drivers into WinPE).
+4. In the AID window, choose Create WinPE automatically (create a bootable ISO file of your system) or Create bootable WinPE ISO manually (add custom drivers into WinPE).
 Then click Next.

 Note: There must be a DHCP server in the LAN.
 Check Enable DHCP if there is no.

-4.1.
-Click Browse > Add share or NAS device > enter the network path to select your image file.
+7.1.
+Click Browse > Add Network Location > enter the network path to select your system image file.

 Set computer name: set a prefixed name for the computers to be deployed.

-Set IP: click it to preset IP address (in Technician edition).
+Set IP: click it to preset IP address.

-Universal Restore: choose it to deploy system to computers with different hardware (in Technician version).
+Universal Restore: choose it to deploy system to computers with different hardware.

 SID cleanup can be performed by running Sysprep in Windows Server 2012 before deploying an operating system to multiple devices.
-However, Sysprep doesn’t always work fine.
-In case Sysprep fails, deploy your system with AOMEI Image Deploy (AID) Free.
+To make the system image deployment process easy and safe, you may use the AOMEI Image Deploy tool in AOMEI Backupper Technician Plus.
 What’s more, this utility also applies to deploying image to multiple virtual machines.
 Why not give it a shot?